 Posted by Guillaume Robert

-I'm the Director of Marketing for Laserax.
-Industrial technology fan, I like educate people on how they can produce better, faster, stronger.LinkedIn Twitter
+I'm the director of marketing for Laserax.
+As an industrial technology enthusiast, I like educating people on how they can produce better and faster.LinkedIn Twitter